ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

     \Phi \propto x^\gamma,
     $$

-    then the RGB values to be saved in the LDR image must be
+    then the RGB values to be stored in the LDR image must be

     $$
     r = \left[2^8\times R^{1/\gamma}\right],\quad